 King Edward 1st erected a number of stone crosses in the South of the country, known as Eleanor crosses, in memory of his wife who died in 1290.
 The most famous of these is probably Charring Cross (the monument at the station is a Victorian replica of another stone cross from Whitehall).
 A lot were torn down under Cromwell, the famous cross at Banbury is actually a Victorian example dating back to 1858.

 After World War One several of the monuments erected to commemorate the dead were in the form of stone crosses, very similar to the older Christian monuments but with a rather more modern iconography in the carving, and of course a plaque listing the names of local men who had died in the war.
 In larger towns rather larger memorials were set up.
 Most of the war memorials were set up at the road side rather than in the centre of the road (with some exceptions, there is a stone cross type at a country crossroads near where I now live, and of course the cenotaph in London).
 The illustration below shows the simple cross at Aberdaron, in the country these were sometimes set up at a cross roads where people would regularly see it.
-The very tall monument shown on the right is in the much larger town of Llandudno.
+The very tall monument is in the much larger town of Llandudno.

 Fig___ Simple 'cross' type and large town war memorials